Torquato Tasso: The Gerusalemme Liberata

-The epic was finished in Tasso's thirty-first year; when the manuscripts lay before him the best part of his life was over, his best work had been already accomplished.
+The epic was finished in Tasso's thirty-first year; when the manuscripts lay before him, the best part of his life was over, his best work had already been accomplished.
 Troubles immediately began to gather round him.
 Instead of having the courage to obey his own instinct, and to publish the Gerusalemme as he had conceived it, he yielded to the excessive scrupulosity which formed a feature of his paranoid character.
 The poem was sent in manuscript to a large committee of eminent literary men, Tasso expressing his willingness to hear their strictures and to adopt their suggestions unless he could convert them to his own views.
 The result was that each of these candid friends, while expressing in general high admiration for the epic, took some exception to its plot, its title, its moral tone, its episodes or its diction, in detail.
 One wished it to be more regularly classical; another wanted more romance.
 One hinted that the Inquisition would not tolerate its supernatural machinery; another demanded the excision of its most charming passages, the loves of Armida, Clorinda and Erminia.
 Tasso had to defend himself against all these ineptitudes and pedantries, and to accommodate his practice to the theories he had rashly expressed.

 Tasso's self-chosen critics were not men to admit what the public has since accepted as incontrovertible.
-They vaguely felt that a great and beautiful romantic poem was imbedded in a dull and not very correct epic.
-In their uneasiness they suggested every course but the right one, which was to publish the Gerusalemme without further dispute.
+They vaguely felt that a great and beautiful romantic poem was embedded in a dull and not very correct epic.
+In their uneasiness, they suggested every course but the right one, which was to publish the Gerusalemme without further dispute.

-Tasso, already overworked by his precocious studies, by exciting court-life and exhausting literary industry, now grew almost mad with worry.
+Tasso, already overworked by his precocious studies, by exciting court life and exhausting literary industry, now grew almost mad with worry.
 His health began to fail him.
-He complained of headache, ! rewrote for ! malarious fevers, and wished to leave Ferrara.
+He complained of headache, malarious fevers, and wished to leave Ferrara.
 The Gerusalemme was laid in manuscript upon a shelf.
 He opened negotiations with the court of Florence for an exchange of service.
 This irritated the duke of Ferrara.
 Alfonso hated nothing more than to see courtiers (especially famous ones) leave him for a rival duchy.
-Moreover, Alfonso was married to a French Calvinist princess and thus justly worried about antagonizing the more orthodox powers in Italy, concentrated in Florence and Rome.
+Moreover, Alfonso was married to a French Calvinist princess and thus justly worried about antagonising the more orthodox powers in Italy, concentrated in Florence and Rome.